 Two deep monitoring wells designated as SC-3AA and SP-5 were installed near the coastline to monitor seawater intrusion in the Purisima AA unit and Tu unit near existing supply wells.
-Monitoring well SC-3AA was installed by Soquel Creed Water District (SqCWD) and is completed in the Purisima AA unit.
+Monitoring well SC-3AA was installed by Soquel Creek Water District (SqCWD) and is completed in the Purisima AA unit.
 Monitoring well SP-5 was installed by SCWD and is completed in the Tu unit.
 Establishing sustainable management criteria (SMC) for these 2 new representative monitoring points (RMP[s]) will help monitor and protect supply wells from seawater intrusion.
+SMC for the 2 new wells are described in Section 4.5.2.
 SC-3AA will be used to monitor the aquifer near the SqCWD Rosedale municipal supply well, also screened in the Purisima AA unit, and SP-5 will be used to monitor the Tu aquifer unit.